Social Media

 As a form of ancestor worship and to appease these spirits, all sorts of offerings are made during the Hungry Ghost Festival, especially on the three main days: the 1st, 15th and last day of the 7th month.

-Offerings During Ghost Month/ Seventh Month
+Offerings during Ghost Month/ Seventh Month

 During Ghost Month (Seventh month) people will burn offerings in special metal cages set up outside housing estates and temples.
-Items such as paper money, incense candles/joss sticks and elaborate paper effigies of material goods, such as houses, cars, phones and even outfits are burned so the departed can use them in the afterlife.
+Items such as paper money, incense candles/joss sticks and elaborate paper effigies of material goods, such as houses, cars, phones and even outfits are burned.
+This is so the departed can use them in the afterlife.
 The paper creations are a marvel to see (you can often find them at HDB markets – there are shops offering them at Tiong Bahru market and Chinatown).

 The 7th month is considered an inauspicious month, so there are lots of ‘don’ts’ in order to avoid encountering ‘bad luck’.
 A few include: